 A warrant that does not require the interception of communication contents, may require IRI messages that have to be derived from the user plane packets.
 To support the generation of related xIRI (i.e. that requires access to the user plane packets), the present document supports two implementation approaches:

-- In approach 1, the IRI-POI responsible for the generation of such xIRI resides in the SGW/PGW.
-Such an IRI-POI requires a trigger to enable it to detect the user plane packets.
-The corresponding Triggering Function (IRI-TF) resides in the same SGW/PGW that has the IRI-POI for the generation of other xIRI.

-- The trigger sent by the IRI-TF to the IRI-POI includes the following:

-- User plane packet detection rules.

-- Target identity.

-- Correlation information.

-- MDF2 address.

-- The IRI-POI generates the xIRI (that includes the correlation number and the target identity) from the user plane packets and sends it to the MDF2.
+- In approach 1, the IRI-POI in the SGW/PGW generates the xIRI (that includes the correlation number and the target identity) from the user plane packets and sends it to the MDF2.
 The MDF2 generates the IRI messages and send them to the LEMF.

 - In approach 2, xCC is generated by the CC-POI as if the warrant involves the interception of communication contents.
-To enable this, the CC-POI is presumed to be present in the SGW/PGW even when the warrant does not require the interception of communication contents.
+To enable this, the CC-POI is presumed to be present and provisioned in the SGW/PGW even when the warrant does not require the interception of communication contents.
 As explained before, the CC-POI generates the xCC and sends it to the MDF3.
 The MDF3 (based on the provisioned intercept information) does not generate and deliver the CC to the LEMF.
 Instead, the MDF3 forwards the xCC to the MDF2 over LI_MDF interface.
 The MDF2 then generates the IRI messages from xCC and delivers those IRI messages to the LEMF.

-NOTE 3: The IRI-POI and IRI-TF present in the SGW/PGW may be handled by the same process in the node.

-NOTE 4: When multiple warrants are active on a target with one requiring the interception of communication contents and the other not (in other words, this other one requiring xIRI from user plane packets), the first approach requires the SGW/PGW to have both IRI-POI and IRI-TF.
-Alternatively, the interception of communication contents is required anyway for one warrant, and hence, the second approach will become simpler and therefore, may be preferable.

 *** Start of Change 2 of 2 ***

 6.3.3.6 Network topologies

-The SGW shall provide the IRI-POI, CC-POI and IRI-TF functions in the following network topology cases:
+The SGW shall provide the IRI-POI and CC-POI functions in the following network topology cases:

-- Optionally in non-roaming case for E-UTRAN.
+- Based on the deployment option, in a non-roaming case for E-UTRAN.

 - Roaming case, in VPLMN.

-The PGW shall provide the IRI-POI, CC-POI and IRI-TF functions in the following network topology cases:
+The PGW shall provide the IRI-POI and CC-POI functions in the following network topology cases:

-- Optionally in non-roaming case for E-UTRAN.
+- Based on the deployment option, in a non-roaming case for E-UTRAN.

 - Roaming case, in HPLMN.